antoine-coulon/antoine-coulon/README.md

 Hello, I'm Antoine Coulon 👋

-I'm currently living in Paris and working there as a Freelance Lead Software Engineer.
+I'm currently living in Paris and working there as a Freelance Lead Software Engineer, helping businesses succeed with tailored technical solutions.

 On my free time I build open source stuff including [skott](https://github.com/antoine-coulon/skott), [NodeSecure](https://github.com/NodeSecure), [Rushstack](https://github.com/microsoft/rushstack) and also advocating [Effect](https://effect.website/).

-Interested in solving universal software engineering problems and also sharing my journey along the way.

 You also can find some of the talks I gave: